Isle of Wight Guru

 It was finally automated in 1993, which is around the same time that Meatloaf was number one and the Isle of Wight got its first escalator.
 What a time to be alive, eh?

-If you fancy a closer look there is a boat ride which leaves from Alum Bay (about £8, or a bit more for the speed boat which would make me sick).
+If you fancy a closer look there is a boat ride that leaves from Alum Bay (about £8, or a bit more for the speed boat that would make me sick).
 See our guide to Alum Bay and the Needles Landmark Attraction.

 Finally, the Needles Pleasure Park has a plaque dedicated to Guglielmo Marconi to mark the location of his pioneering telecommunications work in the late 19th century.
 You probably wouldn't be reading this right now without him.
 There's a plaque celebrating his achievements, which is bizarrely located alongside a small funfair.
-He also did a lot of work from Knowles Farm Cottage, which is now a National Trust holiday home which features in our 20 quirky places to stay on the Isle of Wight.
+He also did a lot of work from Knowles Farm Cottage, which is now a National Trust holiday home that you can find in our 20 quirky places to stay on the Isle of Wight.
 The cottage is near to St Catherine's Lighthouse (see above).

 21. Edward Elgar's Honeymoon Spot